atheeswaran/Scalable-Services/README.md

     ![image](https://github.com/atheeswaran/Scalable-Services/assets/19812046/11d72061-e727-469c-8392-86e59d53c814)

 **Step 4.** Deploy all services on a single docker container

 1. using Docker-compose.yml - Displaydoctors, appointmentScheduling and notification microservices can be deployed on a single docker container
 2. modify docker file - To run all the services using wrapper script - entrypoint.sh CMD ["/entrypoint.sh"]
-4. call entrypoint.sh - start all the services like below python manage.py migrate && python manage.py runserver 0.0.0.0:8000
+3. call entrypoint.sh - start all the services like below: python manage.py migrate && python manage.py runserver 0.0.0.0:8000
-5. Run docker-compose build
+4. Run docker-compose build
-6. Run docker-compose up
+5. Run docker-compose up

 **Step 5.** Deploy each service on separate docker containers